thiagolrpinho/SoftwareEngineeringNotes/Chapter7.md

   In the Rails world, **Capybara** simulates a user interaction and integrates seamlessly with Cucumber.
 It takes actions in a simulated web browser, for example, clicking on a link or button.
 Capybara can interact with the app to receive pages, parse the HTML, and submit forms as a user would.

+### 7.7 Running Cucumber and Capybara

+  A major benefit of user stories in Cucumber is **Red-Yellow-Green analysis**, Once a user story is written, we can try to run it immediately.
+In the the beginning, steps may initially be highlighted either in Red(for failing) or Yellow(for passing), by incrementally adding what's needed to make it pass.
+  **Cucumbers are green** The test-passing color of the cucumber plant gives this tool its name.

+  **Piece of code to use cucumber on your application**
+    group	:test,	:development	do
+      gem	'cucumber-rails'
+      gem	'cucumber-rails-training-wheels'	#	some	pre-fabbed	step	definitions gem	'database_cleaner'	#	to	clear	Cucumber's	test	database	between	runs gem	'capybara'									#	lets	Cucumber	pretend	to	be	a	web	browser gem	'launchy'										#	a	useful	debugging	aid	for	user	stories end

+  Copy it to to your *gemfile* and run *bundle install*.
+  Cucumber comes with a *generator*, to set the directories and files that Capybara and Cucumber needs.
+To run the generators go to your app's directory and run:
+    rails generate cucumber:install capybara
+    rails generate cucumber_rails_training_wheels:install

   [1]:https://www.pivotaltracker.com/
   [2]:https://trello.com/